-- 71. The programme will be open to all Chorley residents who are eligible using the criteria provided by central government with a targeted approach to ensure all household make up can access support such as families, adult only, pensioners - 72.
-An Impact Assessment will be completed prior to starting delivery
+- 64. The programme will be open to all Chorley residents who are eligible using the criteria provided by central government with a targeted approach to ensure all household make up can access support such as families, adult only, pensioners - 65.
+An Impact Assessment has been created for previous phases and will be reviewed prior to starting delivery